 Subscription can be a great source of revenue generation.
-It’s application can differ based on how an online tutoring platform operates.
-For platforms built that contain eBook libraries and video tutorials by subject matter experts, subscription plans can be offered to range from limited to complete access of content.
-In the case of a solely student-tutor marketplace, subscription packages can be offered in the form of bundled lessons for a weekly, monthly basis.
+Its application can differ based on how an online tutoring platform operates.
+For platforms built that contain eBook libraries and video tutorials by subject matter experts, subscription plans can be offered to range from limited to complete access to content.
+In the case of a solely student-tutor marketplace, subscription packages can be offered in the form of bundled lessons on a weekly, monthly basis.

 It’s a common eCommerce practice and can be applied just as well on online tutoring platforms.
 Tutors can be given enhanced search visibility or better matching with students for some extra fee.

-In just one year, the COVID19 pandemic has disrupted the education sector in a way few people could have predicted.
-With the threat of the virus still looming large, the demand for online tutoring services is bound to stay strong.
+COVID-19 disrupted the education sector in a way few people could have predicted.
+The strict government lockdowns and safety measures affected roughly 1.6 billion globally.
+This resulted in an increase in the use of online tutoring.
 While established businesses like Preply and Skooli remain most users’ first choice to avail tutoring services, there are still scores of micro-niches that are untapped.
 In the future, these niches will likely become the contesting grounds for startups vying to make it big in the online tutoring market.

 If you have any questions related to the information shared in this blog, please feel free to write them in the comment below.
 Also, if you or your team are planning to build an online tutoring platform, you can reach out to our experts and avail a free 30 minutes personalized consultation session.